Tech Made Simple

 6. Pick an alternate delivery location

-3. Complete checkout as normal
+3. Complete Your Checkout: Proceed with the checkout process as usual.

 7. Opt for curbside pickup at a local store